nec-research-labs/CVH3D-Dataset-Samples/README.md

 # CVH3D-Dataset-Samples
 Sample triplets of Ground Image, Aerial Image and 3D Point Cloud from CVH3D dataset

-This repository contains samples from our dataset CVH3D containing Ground-view, Aerial-view and 3D Point Cloud
+This repository contains samples from our dataset CVH3D containing Ground-view, Aerial-view and 3D Point Cloud<br>
-	- All Ground-view images were downloaded from Mapillary using their API
+- All Ground-view images were downloaded from Mapillary using their API<br>
 - Aerial images were downloaded from the database of National Land Survey of Finland.
-The resolution of the aerial images is 50 cm.
+The resolution of the aerial images is 50 cm.<br>
-	- 3D Mesh samples were downloaded from Helsinki City Municipality website.
+- 3D Mesh samples were downloaded from Helsinki City Municipality website.<br>
 - All the above data has been released to public.
-The data samples shared are licensed under their respective publishers.
+The data samples shared are licensed under their respective publishers.<br>

 Ground Image Source:<br>
 Mapillary: https://www.mapillary.com<br>